bananasmoothii/LimoControlCenter/README.md

 1. Set up the Redis database

-2. Use `gradlew shadowJar` to build the jar file
+2. Use `gradlew webAndServerJar` to build the jar file

-   Note: on windows, use `./gradlew.bat shadowJar`
+   Note: on windows, use `./gradlew.bat webAndServerJar`

 3. Run the jar file once to create the configuration file and edit it to set the redis server address (and password if necessary)